patelajay745/mood-Traker/README.md

 # Daily mood tracker

-This Application is buit using html, tailwind and vanilla JS.
+This Application is built using html, tailwind and vanilla JS.

 ## Application features